Camais03/Web-of-Thoughts/README.md

 I didn't observe much of an improvement from GPT 3.5 but did find that it got question 2 right when ChatGPT never did.
 However, it would get questions wrong that ChatGPT never did as well.

 It could be considered an improvement given that when testing ChatGPT it averaged 4/10 and my Web of Thoughts got 7/10 but this isn't an average and is just what it got combining the results of the 3 continue test and the 5 continue test.
 I need to do more tests so nothing here is conclusive at all.
+COT is included in my prompt which I haven't tested with ChatGPT so the improved performance could be due to that.

 I would've like to have tested GPT 4 but I was charged 99 cents so 1 cent off what was required to be given access.
 If anyone does want to test it out with GPT 4 please let me know your results :)

+You can find the questions I used in /Formal-Logic-Questions.
+They are formatted so you can just copy and paste them.

 ![](https://github.com/Camais03/Web-of-Thoughts/blob/main/readme/overview.gif)